AcuityInfoMgt/sharepoint-process-helpers/README.md

 SharePoint Process Helpers
 =======

+**This tool is under development and is not yet stable for production use.**

 Include these helpers on a document set homepage to add more interactive features to process trackers in SharePoint.

 Place the helper files in the Site Assets folder of the site that contains the document set.